 With Cole Smith recently making his UFC debut at UFC Ottawa, it seemed like the perfect time to have a look at who could be next to earn their ticket to the big show from Western Canada.

 You will see two lists below; the first one are fighters who could be prime candidates to earn their UFC shot right away, while the second list are fighters who may still be a couple wins away from a UFC contract.

 ***These lists do not include fighters who have already competed in the UFC.***

-1. Teddy Ash (13-4) – Middleweight/Light Heavyweight, 29 Years Old **NOW ON DANA WHITE’S CONTENDER SERIES**
+1. Teddy Ash (13-4) – Middleweight/Light Heavyweight, 29 Years Old **Competed on Contender Series**

 Ash is at the top of the list for a reason.
 After losing to Brendan Kornberger (9-4) back in Dec.
 2016, Ash has rattled off wins in seven of his last eight fights.
 The one loss he did suffer was to UFC-vet Dominique Steele (18-12), a loss he avenged in a rematch less than three months later.
 Among those seven wins, Ash became the middleweight and light heavyweight champion for Unified MMA, as well as the light heavyweight champion for Prestige FC.
 What makes Ash’s run most impressive and UFC-worthy is four of those seven wins came against former UFC/Bellator fighters.
 Ash is ready for the big stage.

 2. Tristan Connelly (12-6) – Lightweight, 33 Years Old **Now in UFC**